Toll Berthing & Infrastructure Project

 Furthermore, McConnell Dowell was able to draw on its vast corporate knowledge of working in and around active terminals to adopt practical solutions that allowed construction to be completed efficiently without disrupting stevedoring operations.

-The success of this project showcases the abilities of McConnell Dowell to implement creative solutions and effectively manage multiple interfaces.
+The success of this project showcases our creative solutions and ability to manage multiple operational interfaces.

 Project Gallery